Nominalism in Metaphysics

 But what makes scarlet tropes scarlet tropes?
 One possible answer here is that scarlet tropes are scarlet tropes because they resemble each other, where resemblance is not explained in terms of instantiating some same universal.
 Of course crimson tropes also resemble each other.
 What makes a trope scarlet is that it resembles these tropes (the scarlet ones) as opposed to resembling those ones (the crimson ones).

-Another answer would be that scarlet tropes form a primitive natural class.
+Another answer would be that scarlet tropes form a primitive natural class (this view has been forcefully defended by Ehring 2011: 175-241).
 But whether or not what makes scarlet tropes scarlet tropes is that they resemble each other, scarlet tropes do resemble each other.
-And the fact that they do posits an important problem.
+And the fact that they do raises an important problem.
 This is the problem of the resemblance regress.
 Suppose that a, b and c are scarlet apples.
 If so, each one has its own scarlet trope: call them sa, sb, and sc.
 Since sa, sb, and sc are scarlet tropes, every two of them resemble each other.
 But then there are three resemblance tropes as well: the resemblance between sa and sb, the resemblance between sa and sc, and the resemblance between sb and sc.
 But these resemblance tropes, since they are resemblance tropes, resemble each other.
 So there are ‘second-order’ resemblance tropes: the resemblance between the resemblance between sa and sb and the resemblance between sa and sc, the resemblance between the resemblance between sa and sb and the resemblance between sb and sc, and the resemblance between the resemblance between sa and sc and the resemblance between sb and sc.
 But these ‘second-order’ resemblance tropes resemble each other.
 So there are ‘third-order’ resemblance tropes, and so on ad infinitum.

 There are some ways out for the trope theorist.
 One solution is to argue that the regress is not vicious at all and that at most it represents an increment in the number of entities (not kinds of entities) postulated by the theory.
 Another solution is to deny the existence of resemblance tropes and make do only with resembling tropes (for further discussion see Daly 1997 and Maurin 2002, 96–115).